enstit/UNITS-AdvancedProgramming/README.md

 </summary>

-(Alessandro Cesa) Because by doing this you don't have to re-define the function in the `main`.
+Because otherwise you should re-define the function in the `main` file.

 </details>